MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-operating-system-image.md

 ![No installed product key detected](images/aa1e234d-c2d1-471f-bf7f-9b11adc8b4b4.jpg)

-The location of the ospp.vbs script depends on whether you install the 32-bit or 64-bit version of Microsoft 365 Apps and whether you install on a 32-bit or 64 bit version of the operating system.
+The location of the ospp.vbs script depends on whether you install the 32-bit or 64-bit version of Microsoft 365 Apps and whether you install on a 32-bit or 64-bit version of the operating system.
 The following table lists the possible locations of the ospp.vbs script.

 |**Version of Microsoft 365 Apps**|**Version of operating system**|**Location of ospp.vbs file**|
 |:-----|:-----|:-----|